 Select an egg to see all possible pets and their drop rates.
 GAG2 eggs hatch immediately on placement.

-Tier rankings reflect July 2026 community consensus based on spawn prices and ability utility.
+Tier rankings reflect August 6, 2026 community consensus based on spawn prices and ability utility.
 Ice Serpent and Black Dragon are not yet obtainable, shown for reference only.

 In Grow a Garden 2 other players can raid your garden at night.
 These pets actively defend against theft.
 Below is the defensive pet roster, followed by recommended loadouts for different server types.